beginning of content

 Key facts

-• Salmonella infection (salmonellosis) is a bowel infection caused by salmonella bacteria.
+• Salmonella (also known as salmonellosis) is a bowel infection caused by salmonella bacteria.

-• Some people can become very unwell with dehydration.
+• Some people with salmonella can become severely dehydrated.

 • You can prevent salmonella with good hygiene and safe food handling practices.